c-h-o-c-h-o/100devs/README.md

     4b.
     Once the upstream is set to this master repo, you shouldnt have to do so again.
 Now you can update your local repository with: `git pull upstream master`

-5. Push your branch to this repo with `git push` and make a pull request.
+5. Push your branch.
+You'll need to use the command `git push --set-upstream origin branch name' (ex: git push --set-upstream origin test).
+This pushes your branch to your fork where you can make a pull request on github.
 So long as you have followed the aforementioned steps, I will accept your code and merge it with master.
+From now on any new edits you want to push from this fork can be pushed with `git push`
     5b.
     To delete your branch and the remote branch that you push use `git branch -d branch name` to delete locally.
 Then `git push origin --delete branch name` to delete your pushed branch.